liquid-books/data-analytics2/data-transformation-reshaping/melt-reshape.md

 ---
-title: Data Sources and File Formats
+title: Melting and Reshaping Data
 ---

-# Data Sources and File Formats
+# Melting and Reshaping Data